On the abelian structure of noncompetitive chemical reaction networks: Non competitive CRNs

-We now define the notion of an execution and describe the conditions under which an execution is finite \cite{doty2024computational}. \begin{definition} An \emph{execution} $\mathcal{E}$ is a finite or infinite sequence of configurations $\mathcal{E} = (c_0,c_1,...)$, where $c_n \in \mathbb{N}^N$, such that $c_{n-1} \hookrightarrow c_n$ and $c_{n-1} \neq c_n$ for all $n \in \{1,...,\vert\mathcal{E}\vert-1\}$. \end{definition} \begin{definition} A CRN is said to be \emph{execution bounded} at $c \in \mathbb{N}^N$ if all executions starting at $c$ are finite, and a CRN is \emph{entirely execution bounded} if it is execution bounded from every initial configuration. \end{definition} Intuitively, a CRN will be execution bounded if the total "energy" of the system decreases with each reaction.
+\begin{definition} A CRN is said to be \emph{execution bounded} at $c \in \mathbb{N}^N$ if all CRN executions starting at $c$ are finite, and a CRN is \emph{entirely execution bounded} if it is execution bounded from every initial state. \end{definition} Intuitively, a CRN will be execution bounded if the total "energy" of the system decreases with each reaction.
 We now introduce some tools and give an explicit criterion for deciding whether a CRN is execution bounded.